15 Useful Digital Marketing Books Every Marketer Should Read

 Does it really matter how many times you’re rejected?
 You should learn to take the word “NO” as a “YES” in your head.
 Once you’re in this state of mind, you’re ready to Crust It!

-I must confess: I haven’t gone through this book.
+I must confess: I haven’t gone through his marketing books.
 But a few of my friends who actually recommended that I include it here have become tough, just like Gary – after reading it.

 Of course, maybe after reading “Crush It: Why Now Is The Time To Cash In On Your Passion,” and I don’t benefit from it with all the hype, trust me, I’ll get rid of it from this list.